 - Absence directly related to the student’s homeless status; member consistent with RCW 28A.705.010;

 - Absences related to deployment activities of a parent/guardian who is active duty military;

 - Absence resulting from a disciplinary/corrective action (e.g. suspension or expulsion);

 - Principal and parent/guardian/emancipated youth mutually agreed upon activity.

-Family vacations must be pre-approved by Principal or designee at least two (2) weeks prior to the first day of vacation.
+Family vacations must be pre-approved by the Principal or School Administrator at least two (2) weeks prior to the first day of vacation.
 Without prior approval the vacation will be marked as unexcused absences.

-Families in Crisis: Please let the administrator and/or counselor know if your family is experiencing a crisis.
+Families in Crisis: Please let the Principal, School Administrator or Student Counselor know if your family is experiencing a crisis.
 They, along with Highline Public Schools Social Workers and Homeless Family Advocates are here to help.

 Highline CHOICE Academy families and students are held to a high standard of personal behavior and are expected to support the school’s mission of academic excellence and social responsibility.